Ruben-Boots/Cards_v3/README.md

 ### Installing

 Make sure you have node.js and maven installed.
+And have a MySQL database named cards

 In the cards project in card.service.ts change variable origin to